ColemanMatthew-FS/Floating-Navigation-Test/README.md

+# To run:
+1. Click "code" on Github
+2. Click "Download ZIP"
+3. Open file location
+4. Extract .zip file wherever you wish
+5. Click on index.html

-This is a test website built to the following specifications:
+## This is a test website built to the following specifications:

 > Using HTML/CSS/JavaScript, please build a floating navigation with the following requirements:
 > 1. Make the page responsive. **(See line 87 onwards in style.css)**